 Budgeting for building projects is complex.
-If you identify a plot of land or existing building you want to renovate, you need to begin with rough estimates and develop a specific budget later — after you secure architectural drawings, construction permits from your city or county, and bids from contractors.
+If you identify a plot of land or an existing building you want to renovate, you need to begin with rough estimates and develop a specific budget later — after you secure architectural drawings, construction permits from your city or county, and bids from contractors.

 As you begin developing a budget, find out about the construction rules you need to follow.
 A local architect or city appraiser/inspector should be able to tell you what enhancements you’re required to include in your building.

-Just because a building is currently in use doesn’t mean that you can move right in and begin operating your programs there.
+Just because a building is currently in use doesn’t mean you can move right in and begin operating your programs there.
 Building codes are closely tied to the building’s function.
 Rules for classrooms, for example, sometimes change according to the age of the children.
 And rooms in which large numbers of people may gather are likely to have stricter safety requirements than those rooms used by individuals as offices.

-Building codes often change over time, so whenever a building changes hands or its use changes, it then must comply with the most recent requirements.
+Building codes often change over time, so whenever a building changes hands or its use changes, it must then comply with the most recent requirements.